siri-m-w/airbnb-analysis/README.md

 Both graphics show that the amount of apartments under 300€/month in every city is vanishingly small.
 This implicates that Airbnbs take away affordable living space in the cities.
 Due to timelimits I didn't have the capacities to do any further analysis even though this topic is very interesting.

+## Note
+If I had more time I would take care of the different visualizations in the rather aesthetic way to make them easier to read.
+For example changing the labels, adding titles and so on.
+For now, I chose to concentrate on getting as many tasks done as possible which lead to graphs that are sometimes difficult to read.

 analysis by *Siri Malin Weber*